COMFORT ZONE

 Group Exhibition featuring Kaila Bhullar, Marissa Sean Cruz, Brigita Gedgaugas, and Joan Valentine

-Installation by Rihab Essayh, Game design by Sam Herle
+Installation by Rihab Essayh, digital interface by Sam Herle

 about the artists